 If there is a chance for agreement about a change in child support but they need some help to talk it through, parents often find a professional family mediator is the best place to start.

-If the parents cannot agree on the amount of child support in Texas, a judge can order one or both parents to provide medical support and pay child support under the Texas Child Support Guidelines.
-Most likely, however, the judge will request the parents try to agree to an amount before doing that.
-Mediation is an effective and affordable resource for working through those decisions.
+If the parents cannot agree on the amount of child support in Texas, a judge can order one or both parents to provide medical and dental support and to pay child support under the Texas Child Support Guidelines.
+Most likely, however, the judge will order the parents to a mediator to try to agree to an amount before doing that.
+Mediation is an effective and affordable resource for parents who are working through those decisions.

 For information and to figure child support yourself, go to "How to Calculate Child Support in Texas".
 Click here if you want to know how a 50/50 equal possession schedule or alimony (spousal maintenance) affects Texas guideline child support calculations.